 When you meet the troubles and trials of today, don't get discouraged.
-This is the Devil's chief weapon that he uses so successfully against God's people.
+This is the devil's chief weapon that he uses so successfully against God's people.
 He whispers in our ears that because of troubles and trials that come our way God doesn't love us anymore.
-Because we were overlooked in a promotion, or we didn't get elected to a post, or the churchmembers didn't show their appreciation by mentioning our name with those who contributed to the success of a particular programme, don't ever get discouraged and doubt God's love for you.
+Because we were overlooked in a promotion, or we didn't get elected to a post, or the church members didn't show their appreciation by mentioning our name with those who contributed to the success of a particular program, don't ever get discouraged and doubt God's love for you.
 His love endures!

-Discouragement is the anaesthetic the Devil injects into your veins just before he takes your heart out.
-The Devil is a defeated foe.
+Discouragement is the anesthetic the devil injects into your veins just before he takes your heart out.
+The devil is a defeated foe.
 Jesus met him in the Garden of Gethsemane, defeated him there, and then went on to the cross and died triumphantly.
-Jesus' cry 'It is finished' was really a cry of victory (see The Desire of Ages, page 758).
-That cry sounded the death knell of the Devil.
-And at that glorious morning of the resurrection Jesus Christ could arise and exclaim, 'I am he that liveth, and was dead; and, behold, I am alive for evermore . . . and have the keys of hell and of death' (Rev. 1:18).
+Jesus' cry "It is finished" was really a cry of victory (see The Desire of Ages, p.
+758).
+That cry sounded the death knell of the devil.
+And at that glorious morning of the resurrection Jesus Christ could arise and exclaim, "I am He that liveth, and was dead; and, behold, I am alive for evermore . . . and have the keys of hell and of death" (Rev. 1·18)

 Everyone who puts his trust in Jesus Christ will conquer.
 Never doubt it.
 Never give up.
-Never believe the Devil's lie, but reach out and trust God.
-Take Him at His word, and one of these glorious days it will be our privilege to look up and say, 'Lo, this is our God; we have waited for him, and he will save us: this is the Lord; we have waited for him, we will be glad and rejoice in his salvation' (Isa.
+Never believe the devil's lie, but reach out and trust God.
+Take Him at His word, and one of these glorious days it will be our privilege to look up and say, "Lo, this is our God; we have waited for him, and he will save us: this is the Lord; we have waited for him, we will be glad and rejoice in his salvation" (Isa.
 25:9).
 That will be the moment of victory.
 Our faith will give way to sight.
 Our suffering and sorrow will give way to happiness and joy, for love will have conquered all.

-1. Did a loving God make a bad Devil?
-Why didn't God destroy Lucifer the moment he sinned?

-2. Why do good people whom God loves have to suffer?
-Is suffering a sign of God's disfavour?

-3. What lessons can we learn from Job's experience?

-4. What is the relationship between temptation and sin?

-5. Why is love so basic in meeting life's troubles?

-6. Discuss the statement 'If you want to know what God is like, look at Jesus Christ'.

-7. How does being faithful to God relate to love and endurance?

-8. How do you interpret Romans 8:28?

-9. In spite of trials and disappointments, why can Christians afford to be optimistic?

-Friday, November 3rd
+Realization

+By CHRISTINE APLIN DALTON

+I think of the cross, Feel a stab of pain, Mayhap shed a tear or two.

+But life rushes back; I stumble again, And wound my dear Lord anew.

+Oh, why can't I stay Near the heart of God?
+Why does my lamp flicker dim?

+Perhaps I've not tread The prayer path He trod, Nor watched the long night with Him.

+- 1. Did a loving God make a bad devil?
+Why didn't God destroy Lucifer the moment he sinned? - 2.
+Why do good people whom God loves have to suffer?
+Is suffering a sign of God's disfavor? - 3.
+What lessons can we learn from Job's experience? - 4.
+What is the relationship between temptation and sin? - 5.
+Why is love so basic in meeting life's troubles? - 6.
+Discuss the statement "If you want to know what God is like, look at Jesus Christ." - 7.
+How does being faithful to God relate to love and endurance? - 8.
+How do you interpret Romans 8:28? - 9.
+In spite of trials and disappointments, why can Christians afford to be optimistic?